sunengine/Docs/README.md

   details: The ability to flexibly configure the rights of user groups for each section of the site
 - title: Functional Admin
   details: Ability to create blogs, forums, articles sections; Creating subsections - interactive editing of site menu, as well as additional menus, switch basic and additional skins, user groups and changing their permissions, creating site activities Sections, and other features...
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: Copyright © Dmitrij Polyanin  |  Used SunEngine License
 ---

 ## Features